 R620-1.
-Purpose: To provide the Board of Regents (“The Board”) policy and procedures for implementing the Access Utah Promise Scholarship (“Promise Scholarship”).
+Purpose: To provide the Board of Higher Education Policy (“The Board”) policy and procedures for implementing the Access Utah Promise Scholarship (“Promise Scholarship”).
 This program provides a statewide needs-based scholarship program to expand access to postsecondary opportunities for all students who face financial barriers in paying for college.
 The program provides students an award for up to full tuition and fees in qualifying circumstances.

 3.1.
 “Institution” means institutions of higher education listed in Utah Code Section 53B-2-101(1).

 3.2.
 “Promise Partner” an employer that has applied to the Board, and has established a Memorandum of Understanding (MOU) with the Board.

 R620-4.
 Scholarship Administration